 There are 4 basic qualifications for the Habitat for Humanity of Louisa Homeownership Program.

-- Residency: All applicants must be residents of Louisa County or work in Louisa County for at least the past year and be able to show proof of residency
+- Service Area: All applicants must be residents of Louisa County or work in Louisa County for at least the past year.

 - Need for Housing: Are you homeless?
 Is your current housing substandard or unsafe?
 Is your house overcrowded?
 Is the rent greater than 33% of your income?
 Do you live in a high crime neighborhood?
 Do you receive a Housing Choice (Section 8) voucher?

 - Ability to Pay: Habitat offers homes at a reduced cost as a result of volunteer labor and materials, and provides affordable low interest mortgages.
 Qualified homeowners must demonstrate the ability to make timely, monthly mortgage payments.
 Applicants must be able to show reliable, documentation of income for a period of one full year prior to application.
 Habitat does not require perfect credit at the time of application and we partner with individuals and families throughout the home buyer journey to improve their overall financial health and develop appropriate repayment plans to pay off existing debts.